usnistgov/oscal-xproc3/tutorial/punchlist.md

 Lesson_03 - 'oscal-convert' An OSCAL XML-to-JSON conversion pipeline [slides on XML and JSON in XPath 3.1] - show rendering btw JSON and XML step by step

+102 - debugging by writing intermediates
+599 bonus exercise: convert JSON into XML, then apply a Schematron
+      running a p:compare step - look-see
+      introducing normalizers to isolate converter deltas

 Lesson_04 - 'oscal-validate' OSCAL Validation - singles and batches [slides on validation, field testing] OSCAL with various schemas